Overview

 - Search, for obtaining a list of satellite imagery available for the request's search criteria

-- Orders, for requesting purchase of imagery and its associated data that will be
+- Orders, for requesting purchase of imagery and its associated data that will be delivered to the provided contact.
+This is broken down into:

 - New order, which creates a new order, and pays for purchasing imagery